 Most parents who pay child support feel they pay too much and the parents who receive child support never feel it is enough.
-At The Grinnell Firm, PSC, our priority is to reach a fair and equitable child support order for families in Richmond, Kentucky, and surrounding areas.
+At The Grinnell Firm, PSC, our priority is to reach a fair and equitable child support order for families in Lexington, Richmond & Florence, Kentucky, and surrounding areas.

 In Kentucky, monthly child support payments are determined based on the combined monthly adjusted parental gross income and the number of children for whom support is needed.
 The monthly obligation is divided between the parents based on their combined monthly adjusted parental gross income.
 In instances where the combined adjusted parental gross income exceeds the levels provided in the guidelines, the court may exercise its judicial discretion in determining the amount of child support.